SabotagePerformanceAppraisals/seattle-scrum/_pages/testimonials.md

 ---
 I recently completed the ScrumMaster Certification Training with Michael in San Diego.
 His approach to the training was unique and incredibly effective.
 He forces you to actually put the Scrum framework concepts and process into practice immediately, rather than sitting around talking about theory.
 There were no Power Point slides (thank God), and he never talked for more than 10 minutes at a time before starting a new group exercise.
 Not only did this give me insight into the realities and complexities that I will face in trying to implement Scrum in my workplace, but I was able to work through many of those hurdles and frustrations in the class rather than back at work.
 Michael is a gifted instructor and trainer, and for those willing to dig in and challenge themselves, I think they will find his training very productive.
 Highly recommended.

-*— Matthew Critchlow, Web Technical Manager at UC San Diego* [NOTE: MJ generally avoids slides but does use some from time to time.]
+*— Matthew CritchLow, Web Technical Manager at UC San Diego*

+[NOTE: MJ generally avoids slides but does use some from time to time.]

 ---
 Michael brings a refreshing approach to his CSM Class.
 With his mixture of discussion, activities, and handouts, I was able to complete his class with the confidence and tools needed to bring Scrum back to my client.
 I highly recommend Michael as an Scrum Instructor or Agile Coach to anyone looking to add Scrum to their toolset.